 Make sure to allot plenty of time for parking, getting a taxi, and hiking to the start of the Arouca Bridge.

 Surprisingly, when we arrived at 10:15 am at the Espiunca parking lot, there were plenty of taxis and jeeps.
 We waved down an open-air jeep.

 € 15 and 15 minutes later we were at the start of the hiking point down to the bridge.

-Step 5: Hike to the Alvarenga Entrance of the Bridge
+Step 5: Hike to the Alvarenga Bridge Entrance

 You cannot be dropped off right at the Arouca Bridge.